 Main Stage 19:30

 Robert Rutman left Germany for Scandinavia in 1938, before attending refugee schools in England.
 In 1950 he left for the United States, becoming a travelling salesman.
-He fell in with the beat poets, establishing galleries and events in New York and Maine.
+He fell in with the beat poets, establishing galleries and shows in New York and Maine.
 He built his own instruments and scored works by Euripides, Shakespeare, Coleridge, Rilke, Thoreau, and others.
-In 1980 he gave a concert at the original Berlin Atonal event.
+In 1980 he gave a concert at the original Berlin Atonal show.

 Fis + Renick Bell (World Premiere)